DCPROGS/DCSTATS/README.md

   python DC_Stats.py

 You can do a randomization test on continuous or binomial data, and look at Fiellers theorem for the standard deviation of a ratio too.
-For continuous randomization test, rudimentary information about effect size (Hedges' unbiased d and its approximate confidence interval) is also included in the output.
+For continuous randomization test, rudimentary information about effect size (Hedges' unbiased d and its approximate confidence interval from bootstrap) is also included in the output.

 To use data from Excel, save it in two columns as tab-delimited text.